worlddemocrats/federation/STRATEGIC_PLAN.md

 Each strategic objective has an associated implementation plan led by a specific team within our organization, supported by resources and guidance from the leadership.

 - **Promotion and Advocacy**:
-  - The Communications team will launch a worldwide campaign for a democratic world government in the first quarter of 2024.
+  - The Communications team will launch a worldwide campaign for a democratic world government in the third quarter of 2023.
   - The Resource Development team will create an Advocacy Toolkit to be launched in the third quarter of 2023.

 - **Membership Expansion**: